 Event planning positions require impeccable organizational, communication, and planning skills.
 To get the attention of an employer, you need to provide examples of previous event experience and detail the ways in which your involvement directly led to the event's success.

-Call out important, relevant skills.
-You'll want to consider the specific responsibilities mentioned in the job description, and note instances where your qualifications are a good match.
-Typically, the ability to make and stick to a budget, along with organizational, interpersonal, and communication skills, are essential in this role.
-It's far more powerful to provide examples of times you've used these skills rather than a list of adjectives.
+Typically, the ability to make and stick to a budget is essential for this type of work.
+Organizational, interpersonal, and communication skills are highly sought after event planners.
+It's far more potent to provide examples of times you've used these skills rather than a list of adjectives.

-Describe successful events.
-A proven track record of relevant experience is particularly meaningful for this kind of role, so in your cover letter, describe events planned (particularly ones that are similar to the ones you would plan in this role).
+Describe successful events from your work history.
+A proven track record of relevant experience is particularly meaningful in this industry, so describe events you have planned (focus on events that are similar to the ones you would plan in this role).

 Event planners are meticulous and detail-oriented, responsible for ensuring that meetings, conferences, and other events go off without a hitch.
 That means it's particularly important for you to have an error-free resume.
 Here are more tips for your resume:

-Quantify your responsibilities and successes.
-Did you plan an event with 2,000 attendees?
-Mention that in your description.
-As well, share if the post-event survey received high marks.
+Quantifying your responsibilities and successes allows employers to see what you can do.
+If you planned and executed an event for 2,000 attendees, mention it in your description.
+Share the post-event survey results.
 Wherever possible, use numbers to amplify accomplishments.

-Mention any certifications or training.
-If you have earned relevant certifications, have completed training programs, or are a member of event planner-focused associations, be sure to include that information on your resume.
+Mention any certifications or training you may have.
+If you have earned relevant certifications, completed training programs, or are a member of event planner-focused associations, be sure to include that information on your resume.

 Consider a summary section.
-There are many types of event planners — wedding planners, corporate planners, and so on.
+There are many types of event planners—wedding planners, corporate planners, and so on.
 It can be helpful to highlight your particular area of expertise at the top of the page, where it's most visible.
-(This is also a spot where you can craft a message if you are transitioning from one focus to another one, too.)
+(This is also a spot where you can craft a message if you are transitioning from one focus to another.)

-Use power verbs.
+Find and use power verbs in your resume.
 Coordinators and planners are doers.
 Emphasize your leadership skills by opting to use powerful, action-oriented words.

 Event Planning Cover Letter Example